top of page

 George and Elizabth_edited_edited.png

-George Etheridge was born in about 1850 to George and Lucy (nee Phillips), the 12th of their 14 children.
+George Etheridge was born in about 1850 to William and Lucy (nee Phillips), the 12th of their 14 children.
 Parish records show he was baptised at Beaulieu church, aged 5, on 7th October 1855.
 The 1851 and 1861 censuses shows the family lived in Furzey Lodge Cottage with his father William working as an agricultural labourer.

 The 1871 census gives George's occupation as a general labourer.